 Shortage of providers.
 The health workforce shortage contributes to the lack of access to care.
 Compared to high-income countries, which have an average of 11.4 nurses and midwives per 1,000 people, Malawi faces a shortage, with just 0.4 nurses and midwives per 1,000 individuals.
 Malawi has 0.4 specialized surgical workers per 100,000 population, which is much lower than the Lancet Commission’s target of 20 providers per 100,000 people.

-In Malawi, Operation Smile has hubs at the Kamuzu Central Hospital in Lilongwe and at Queen Elizabeth Central Hospital and The Mercy James Centre in Blantyre.
+In Malawi, Operation Smile has hubs at the Kamuzu Central Hospital in Lilongwe and the Mercy James Center at Queen Elizabeth Central Hospital in Blantyre.

 We have spokes at Mzuzu Central Hospital in Mzuzu and at Zomba Central Hospital in Zomba.